kliegr/arcBench/README.md

 This will creat file `result/results.csv`, which contains one line for each configuration.

-## Benchmark of Interpretable Decision Sets
+## Benchmark of Interpretable Decision Sets - implementation in https://github.com/lvhimabindu
 The repository also contains scripts for benchmarking the IDS algorithm:

     IDS_deterministic_sensitivity_rule_count.py